DigitalState/camunda-worker-vertx/README.md

 # Camunda Worker (Vertx)

-A Camunda external task worker that offers polyglot event-driven workers.
+A [CamundaBPM](http://camunda.org) external task worker that offers polyglot event-driven workers.

 The worker is based on Vert.x ([vertx.io](http://vertx.io)) and is being bootstrapped with Nashorn/Javascript (other bootstrap languages can be used if you choose).